antronerds/r2-tutorials/docs/Adapting_R2.md

    ![](_static/images/AdaptingR2/AdaptingR2_customgenesets.png "Figure    5: Categories related menu-items; select Build Category to make    your own.")

-   [**Figure 5: Categories related menu-items; select Build Category to make your own.**](_static/images/AdaptingR2/AdaptingR2_Categories.png)
+   [**Figure 5: Geneset related menu-items; select Custom genesets to make your own.**](_static/images/AdaptingR2/AdaptingR2_Categories.png)

 2. The 'Custom Geneset editor' window pops up (Figure 6).
 By default in this window you must provide a unique name for